pebblecode/pebblecode.github.io/seminar-health.md

 speakers:
  - name: Asif Qasim
    portrait: asif.jpg
+   bio:
-   bio: "Founder and CEO of MedShr, Asif Qasim is a consultant cardiologist and NHS Clinical Director based in London, England.
-He has over 10 years in online social media, and after successfully launching a case discussion network for cardiologists, he is now leading the MedShr team to build this global, multi-specialty network for doctors."
+    - "Founder and CEO of MedShr, Asif Qasim is a consultant cardiologist and NHS Clinical Director based in London, England."
+    - "He has over 10 years in online social media, and after successfully launching a case discussion network for cardiologists, he is now leading the MedShr team to build this global, multi-specialty network for doctors."
  - name: Stephen Allott
    portrait: stephen.jpg
+   bio:
-   bio: "Some time Crown Representative for Small & Medium Enterprises in the Cabinet Office and UK delegate for the D5.
-Chaired BACFI, Jacobs Rimell, Parc Technology, Inforsense, Applied Generics, COE Group Plc, The Red Gate Council of Advisers, Tideway Systems and Trinamo.
-NXD on Bright Computing, Trampoline and Zeus.Founded the Cambridge Computer Lab Ring and co-founded Trinamo.
-President, CFO and main board director of Micromuse Inc. (NASDAQ: MUSE).
-Worked for McKinsey, Sun Microsystems, Xerox and Essex Court Chambers.
+    - "Some time Crown Representative for Small & Medium Enterprises in the Cabinet Office and UK delegate for the D5."
+    - "Chaired BACFI, Jacobs Rimell, Parc Technology, Inforsense, Applied Generics, COE Group Plc, The Red Gate Council of Advisers, Tideway Systems and Trinamo.
+NXD on Bright Computing, Trampoline and Zeus."
+    - "Founded the Cambridge Computer Lab Ring and co-founded Trinamo.
+President, CFO and main board director of Micromuse Inc. (NASDAQ: MUSE)."
+    - "Worked for McKinsey, Sun Microsystems, Xerox and Essex Court Chambers.
 Graduate of Trinity College Cambridge, Barrister (Gray’s Inn), Member of the Bar Council of England and Wales, City Fellow of Hughes Hall Cambridge University."

 ## Location and Time